Scarlet macaw: Aviculture

 The scarlet macaw is an early example of a parrot breeding in captivity.
 Captive breeding occurred in Northern Mexico at Paquime (also called Casas Grandes) and very likely Southwest New Mexico Mimbres Valley in the 11th century.
 Breeding pens, perches, bones, and eggshell fragments have been uncovered.
 The straightforward nature of scarlet macaw breeding and the value of their plumes in trade created a market for trade wherein the animals were used in religious rites north to the Colorado Plateau region.

 Today the scarlet macaw is found worldwide in captivity, but is best represented in captivity in the Americas.
-Captive techniques developed from the pet trade have positively affected wild populations: in areas with low macaws populations, the "extra" babies that typically die in the nest may be reared by humans hands and released into the wild to bolster the population, as has been done by the Tambopata Macaw Project.
+Captive techniques developed from the pet trade have positively affected wild populations: in areas with low macaws populations, the "extra" babies that typically die in the nest may be reared by human hands and released into the wild to bolster the population, as has been done by the Tambopata Macaw Project.
 Their captive diet, egg incubation, assisted hatching, hand rearing, co-parenting, parent-rearing, fledgling, maturation, and breeding are well understood within the avicultural community (AFA Watchbird magazine).

+Predation

+Young may be taken in the nest by arboreal predators such as snakes, monkeys and other small carnivores.
+Adults and fledglings may also be taken by large cats, such as jaguars, and by eagles and hawks.